JuliaIO/BSDiff.jl/README.md

 ```julia
 bsdiff(old, new, [ patch ]; format = [ :classic | :endsley ]) -> patch
 ```
-Compute a binary patch that will transform the file `old` into the file `new`.
+Compute a binary patch that will transform the content of `old` into the content of `new`.
 All arguments can be strings or IO handles.
 If no `patch` argument is provided, the patch data is written to a temporary file whose path is returned.

-The `old` argument can also be a 2-tuple of and/or IO handles, in which case the first is used as old data and the second is used as a precomputed index of the old data, as computed by [`bsindex`](@ref).
+The `old` argument can also be a 2-tuple of strings and/or IO handles, in which case the first is used as the old data and the second is used as a precomputed index of the old data, as computed by [`bsindex`](@ref).
 Since indexing the old data is the slowest part of generating a diff, pre-computing this and reusing it can significantly speed up generting diffs from the same old file to multiple different new files.

 The `format` keyword argument allows selecting a patch format to generate.
 The